-2023 (US\$) 2022 (US\$) 2021 (US\$)
+2024 (US\$) 2023 (US\$) 2022 (US\$)

-Audit Fees (1) 1,674,660 1,493,526 1,467,434
+Audit Fees (1) 1,692,866 1,674,660 1,493,526

-Audit-Related Fees (2) 95,873 (3) 45,632 (4) 120,501 (5)
+Audit-Related Fees (2) 98,452 (3) 95,873 (4) 45,632 (5)

-TOTAL 1,770,533 1,539,158 1,587,935
+TOTAL 1,791,318 1,770,533 1,539,158

 - (1) Audit Fees consist of fees for audits of our consolidated annual financial statements and the effectiveness of internal control over financial reporting; reviews of our quarterly financial statements; review of SEC filings; comfort letters in connection with securities offerings; and consultation and review work necessary to comply with the standards of the PCAOB. - (2) Audit-Related Fees consist of fees for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements, or services that are traditionally and more effectively performed by the Company's independent auditor.
-Audit-Related Services include, among other things, (i) accounting consultations related to accounting, financial reporting, or disclosure matters not classified as Audit Services; (ii) assistance with understanding and implementing new accounting and financial reporting guidance from applicable regulatory bodies; (iii) financial audits of employee benefit plans; (iv) assistance with internal reporting control requirements and internal control reviews that are not required by statute and regulation; (v) agreed upon or expanded audit procedures related to accounting records required for the purpose of responding to or complying with financial, accounting, or regulatory reporting matters; (vi) issuance of reports under recognized auditing, attestation, or review standards; and (vii) accounting consultations and audits in connection with mergers and acquisitions. - (3) Audit-Related Fees in 2023 consist of fees related to the statutory audit for Luxfer Shanghai, as well as the review and consent issued with respect to the Company's Quarterly Reports on Form 10-Q. - (4) Audit-Related Fees in 2022 consist of fees related to the statutory audit for Luxfer Shanghai, as well as the review and consent issued with respect to a Form S-8 filed in relation to the Luxfer Holdings PLC Long-Term Umbrella Incentive Plan and Luxfer Holdings PLC Non-Executive Directors Equity Incentive Plan, as amended and restated on June 8, 2022. - (5) Audit-Related Fees in 2021 consist of fees related to the statutory audit for Luxfer Shanghai, as well as incremental scope changes related to acquisitions, disposals, and discontinued operations in 2021.
+Audit-Related Services include, among other things, (i) accounting consultations related to accounting, financial reporting, or disclosure matters not classified as Audit Services; (ii) assistance with understanding and implementing new accounting and financial reporting guidance from applicable regulatory bodies; (iii) financial audits of employee benefit plans; (iv) assistance with internal reporting control requirements and internal control reviews that are not required by statute and regulation; (v) agreed upon or expanded audit procedures related to accounting records required for the purpose of responding to or complying with financial, accounting, or regulatory reporting matters; (vi) issuance of reports under recognized auditing, attestation, or review standards; and (vii) accounting consultations and audits in connection with mergers and acquisitions. - (3) Audit-Related Fees in 2024 consist of fees related to the statutory audit for Luxfer Shanghai, as well as the review and consent issued with respect to the Company's Quarterly Reports on Form 10-Q. - (4) Audit-Related Fees in 2023 consist of fees related to the statutory audit for Luxfer Shanghai, as well as the review and consent issued with respect to the Company's Quarterly Reports on Form 10-Q. - (5) Audit-Related Fees in 2022 consist of fees related to the statutory audit for Luxfer Shanghai, as well as the review and consent issued with respect to a Form S-8 filed in relation to the Luxfer Holdings PLC Long-Term Umbrella Incentive Plan and Luxfer Holdings PLC Non-Executive Directors Equity Incentive Plan, as amended and restated on June 8, 2022.